shawnfeng0/uorb/README.md

 * [Introduction of uORB in PX4](https://dev.px4.io/master/en/middleware/uorb.html)

 The project was re-implemented based on POSIX based on the original API, some redundant software layers were removed, and only most of the core functions were retained.
+Some of these improvements and fixes have been merged upstream of PX4.

 * [Comparison with uORB of PX4](docs/comparison_with_px4_uorb.md)